drupalprojects/gratis/README.txt

-Version 2.4, December 30, 2014
+Version 2.4, February, 2014

 -- SUMMARY --

-Gratis 2 is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
-Gratis 2.0 has been re-architected from the ground up using LibSass, Neat, Boubon, and Grunt.
+Gratis 2 is a responsive Drupal 8 HTML5 theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
+Gratis 2.0 has been re-architected from the ground up using LibSass, Susy, Bourbon, and Grunt.

 Gratis is aimed at users who want to get a nice looking theme up and running in short order, but may not want to take the time to create a sub-theme